 You may have had NLP

-If you are lead to make a big-quick decision I would leave myself from the situation, and pray about it.
-As mentioned earlier, sales people are equipped with NLP techniques to elicit impulse buys.
-It would also be wise to be wary of vague language used.
-One of the primary techniques that NLP took from Milton Erickson, an American psychiatrist and psychologist, is the use of vague language to purportedly induce hypnotic trance.
+If you are led to make a big-quick decision I would leave myself from the situation, and pray about it.
+As mentioned earlier, salespeople are equipped with NLP techniques to elicit impulse buys.
+It would also be wise to be wary of the vague language used.
+One of the primary techniques that NLP took from Milton Erickson, an American psychiatrist, and psychologist, is the use of vague language to purportedly induce a hypnotic trance.
 Erickson supposedly found that the more vague language is, the more it leads people into trance, because there is less that a person is liable to disagree with or react to.

 Other ways to know it is being done on you: they will copy your body language; they will notice your eye movements to assess you; they might tap you on the shoulder to anchor you; they will tell you to relax; and use language with hidden or layer meanings.